avm99963/infinitegforums/docs/features/features.vi.md

 ### Bulk actions

-#### Report replies quickly
+#### Report messages quickly

-Adds quick report buttons to all replies, so you can report each one with a single click.
+Adds quick report buttons to all messages, so you can report each one with a single click.

 _Tailwind Basic, Community Console_ | [\[demo\]](https://raw.githubusercontent.com/avm99963/infinitegforums/HEAD/src/features/bulkReportReplies/presentation/options/assets/demo.avif)